 - Location – You should include your current or targeted location in your profile so that recruiters are able to determine where you are.

 - About – Your about summary can be written in a number of ways.
 The main objective is to tell a story about your career profession and goals.

 Most people don’t realize the value of the articles, posts, activities, and interests sections; however, when utilized strategically, each can help you get noticed on LinkedIn.

 - Activities – Every article or post you comment, like, or repost lands in the activities section of your LinkedIn profile.
 Be strategic about the content you engage with on your page.
 Recruiters and your current company can see what content you are engaging with.
-Try to avoid engaging in any activity (ie. politics, controversial topics,) that could jeopardize your ability for promotion or a new opportunity.
+Try to avoid engaging in any activity (ie. far reaching politics, controversial topics,) that could jeopardize your ability for promotion or a new opportunity.